Josemi/SSRotF/README.md

 Utils file with the implementation of functions for loading data and saving results.
 Note: The path to the UCI data must be set in this file.

 ### 🔹 requirements.txt
 These are the requirements needed to run the experiments.
 They are not the requirements for the proposed method.
-To run the original Rotation Forest, you need the implementation from [Admirable-Methods](https://github.com/jlgarridol/admirable-methods/blob/master/ubulearn/rotation.py) repository.

 ### 🔹 results.pdf
 A PDF file with the results of the above experiments, for each label proportion and metric.